overcyber/skill_HomeAssistant/instructions/en.md

 In ```ProjectAlice/skills/HomeAssistant/devices/img/svgFiles```
 There are the actual svg files used for creating the icons.
-Feel free to modify the svg files as required then overwrite the existing png images to suit your needs EG: maybe you want to change the colors ? change the tank name etc
+Feel free to modify the svg files as required then save them as png files to suit your needs EG: maybe you want to change the colors ? change the tank name etc

 IMPORTANT: The downside to displaying specific images is you'll need to manually rename the image files to suit.